Tour the stunning Santa Barbara Mission, overlooking the Pacific Ocean.

 - Hours & admission: check here.

 - Tours: check here.
-Tour the Mission church, sacred garden, nine exhibit rooms, a cemetery and mausoleum, and gift shop.
+Tour the church, nine exhibit rooms, a cemetery, garden, mausoleum, and gift shop.

 Review this attraction